shtaif/react-async-iterators/README.md

 _Using the component form may be __typically preferrable__ over the hook form_ (e.g [`<It>`]() over [`useAsyncIter`]()) - Why? because using it, when changes in data occure - the re-rendered UI area within a component tree can be declaratively narrowed to the necessary minimum, saving other React elements that do not depend on its values from re-evaluation.
 On the the other hand - [`useAsyncIter`](), being a hook, must re-render the entirety of the host component's output for every new value.

-When segregating data flows and relationships across the components' render code like this, using the component forms - it makes for a more managable code, and might get rid of having to akwardly split components down to smaller parts just to render-optimize them when it otherwise wouldn't feel right to do so.
+When segregating data flows and relationships across the components' render code like this, using the component forms - it makes for a more managable code, and might get rid of having to akwardly split components down to smaller parts just to render-optimize them when it otherwise wouldn't "feel right" to do so.